Types Of Life Coaches: The Top 12 Niches That Clients Love

 Working as a life coach shouldn’t be a slog, so don’t fall into that trap.

-Trust us – passion and enthusiasm for your work is much more valuable than the type of coach you choose to be.
+Trust us – passion and enthusiasm for your work are much more valuable than the type of coach you choose to be.

 So keep learning, find a great coaching software to make your life easy, and you’ll make whatever coaching type you choose work for YOU.